 - Dynamic content

-Due to the nature of campaign actions which are in most cases one-shot activities, the date picker allows you to pick only one date (e.g. when you send email, text messages, notifications).
-However, some campaigns such as dynamic content or promotions are continuous actions therefore you may select start and end date of the campaigns on the date picker.
+Due to the nature of messages sent to customers which are in most cases one-shot activities, the date picker allows you to pick only one date (e.g. when you send email, text messages, notifications).
+However, some forms of communication such as dynamic content or promotions are continuous actions therefore you may select start and end date of them on the date picker.

 Date range picker